practicingruby/practicing-ruby-paid/posts/v6/010-concept-before-code.md

 - Experimented with markdown files and manually rendering them via pandoc
 - Realized that time-based filtering is important: a 20 minute meal is not the same as a 1.5 hour meal, but if you let your stomach decide you may end up with the latter when you really need the former.
 - Realized that not all meals need a "recipe" -- simple things like sandwiches or pre-bought stuff from store
-- Realized that having the recipes in "source code" format is hugely valuable -- why do we treat recipes as read-only when we should really be editing them to tweak ingredients, amounts, times, etc. Now each time I cook I take notes and revise.
+- Realized that having the recipes in "source code" format is hugely valuable -- why do we treat recipes as read-only when we should really be editing them to tweak ingredients, amounts, times, etc. Now each time I cook I take notes and revise. (git + raw markdown proves to be more than enough here)

 ---

 **Discussion**

+The bulk of our problem was organizational / human, not technical.
+So it paid to take an approach that focuses more on the functional problem than the technical issues.

 Supporting materials: